-So little has been said of this project, since the great Railway convention held in Portland in August, 1859, that we had begun to think the "plan for shortening the time of passage between New-York and London," had been indefinitely postponed.
-The entire plan contemplated the construction of a railway from Waterwille, Maine, boundary of New-Brunswick, 145 miles-thence to St. John, 70 miles-thence through the castern part of New-Brunswick and Nova Scotia, 240 miles, to White Haven, that being the nearest available harbor of North America to Europe.
-It was estimated that the construction of these lines besides opening and developing a large local business, would reduce the time of passage between New-York and London as shown in the following table:
+So little has been said of this project, since the great Railway convention held in Portland in August, 1850, that we had begun to think the "plan for shortening the time of passage between New-York and London," had been indefinitely postponed.
+The entire plan contemplated the construction of a railway from Waterville, Maine, boundary of New-Brunswick, 145 miles-thence to St. John, 70 miles -thence through the eastern part of New-Brunswick and Nova Scotia, 240 miles, to White Haven, that being the nearest available harbor of North America to Europe.
+It was estimated that the construction of these lines hesides opening and developing a large local business, would reduce the time of passage between New-York and London as shown in the following table :

-TOTA and London as shown in the follow

-New York to Waterville, 422 miles by Railway, 14
+New York to Waterville, 422 miles by Railway, 14 7

 Waterville to St. John, 215 Railway, 7

-St. John to Whitehaven, Railway,
+St. John to Whitehaven, 240 Railway, 8

-Whitehaven to Galway, 000 Steamer, 128
+Whitehaven to Galway, ,000, Steamer,

-Galway to Dublin, Railway,
+Galway to Dublin, Railway, 4

-Dublin to Ho yhead, 63 Steamer,
+Dublin to Hosyhead, 63 • • Steamer, 3 -

-Holyhead to London, 263 Railway,
+Holyhead to London, 263 Railway, 7 ł

-Total distance, miles, 3, ,523 Total time, hours,
+Total distance, miles, \ldots $\overline{3}$, ,323 Total time, hours, 175

 or 7 days and 4 hours.
 A connection was also contemplated with the Railway then being built from Halifax to Truro.
 The plan is a magnificent one, and its consum mation perhaps not so far off as we had supposed.
 Railways extend from Dublin to Galway.
-A line of Steamers is now plying between Galway and New-York.
+A line of Steamers is now plying between Galway and New York.
 The cars are running to Bangor, 55 miles east of Watervile.
 The road is completed from Halifax to Truro, and upon an inspection of the late able and thorough report of the Chief Commissioner and Chief Engineer of the New-Brunswick line, we find that the Railway is far advanced towards completion between St. John and Shediac on the Gulf of St. Lawrence, a distance of 109.18 miles.
 The Road was originally commenced by a chartered company, and a contract entered into for its construction, with the same firm who constructed the Grand Trunk Railway of Canada, Messrs.
 Peto, Brassy, Betts & Co.
 The price to be paid was \$31,200 per mile.
 The contractors were to do the engineering and furnish buildings and Equipment, according to an agreed schedule.
 Under this contract the work progressed from September, 1852, to July, 1856, when the Provincial Government assumed the whole work, and the contract was cancelled by the contractors receiving \$432,000 for work and materials upon the Road to that date.
-It is now in charge of a Board of Commissioners, of whom R. Jardine, Esq., is Chairman.
+It is now in charge of a Board of Commissioners, of whom R. Jardine, Esq, is Chairman.
 Alex.
-L. Light, E.q., for nerly Engineer of the St. Andrews and Quebec Railway, is the Chief Engineer.
+L. Light, E-q., formerly Engineer of the St. Andrews and Quebec Railway, is the Chief Engineer.
 Their Report gives a full history of all operations up to 1st of November, 1858, and is accompanied with tabular statements of all expenditures to that time, together with the amount of work yet to be done.
-Since the transfer of the work to the Government, the expenditures have been \$1,668,356, which with the amount expended under the original organization, makes the construction account now stand, \$2,100,356.
-The following table gives the result of this expenditure in the progress of the work:- 1st Division-Shediac to Moncton, completed and in operation, 19.42 miles.
-2d Division-St. John to Salmon Brook, completed and in operation, 9.60 miles.
-Branch to wharves at Moneton, completed 0.88 miles.
-3d Division-Hampton to Sussex, half done, 23.18 miles.
-4th Division-Moncton to head of Peticodiac, two-fifths done, 20.59 miles.
-5th Division-Sussex to head of Peticodiac, let, cleared and work well in progress, Total,109.18 miles.
-The estimated balance required to complete the Road is \$1,611,548, making the total cost complete, \$3,711,904, or about \$34,000 per mile.
+Since the transfer of the work to the Government, the expenditures have been \$1,668,356, which with the amount expended under the original organization, makes the constructhe total cost complete, \$3,711,904, or about \$34,000 per mile.
 The length of the Road as originally located by Messers.
 Peto & Co., was

-110.84 miles, making its cost under their contract \$3,458,268.
+The length of the Road as originally located by Messers.
+Peto & Co., was 110.84 miles, making its cost under their contract \$3,458,208.